 Note: The only way to stop all virtual machines in a cloud service is to delete both the staging and production deployments.

-Virtual machines include local disk storage.
+Virtual machine prices include local disk storage only.
 You can see the cost to attach Premium (SSD based) and Standard (HDD based) disks to your virtual machines on the Managed Disks pricing page.

-Previously, all usage for A0, A2, A3 and A4 Standard and Basic Virtual Machines was emitted as fractions (for A0) or multiples (for A2, A3 and A4) of A1 Virtual Machines meter minutes.
-We heard this caused some confusion for our customers, so we’ve implemented a change to assign per-minute usage to dedicated A0, A2, A3 and A4 meters.
-As a result of this transition, the resource GUIDs for A0, A2, A3 and A4 Virtual Machines will change.
+Previously, all usage for A0, A2, A3 and A4 Standard and Basic virtual machines was emitted as fractions (for A0) or multiples (for A2, A3 and A4) of A1 virtual machines meter minutes.
+We heard this caused some confusion for our customers, so we’ve implemented a change to assign per-second usage to dedicated A0, A2, A3 and A4 meters.
+Because of this transition, the resource GUIDs for A0, A2, A3 and A4 virtual machines will change.
 If any of your billing routines rely on the resource GUIDs, they’ll need to be modified to take these new billing meters into consideration.
-See a list of new resource GUIDs itemised by region.

 Deployment size Usage emitted as multiple of A1 until 10 January 2016 Usage emitted on dedicated meter as of 11 January 2016 A0 .25 of A1 hour 1 of A0 hour A2 2 of A1 hour 1 of A2 hour A3 4 of A1 hour 1 of A3 hour A4 8 of A1 hour 1 of A4 hour

-We charge for the number of minutes your virtual machine is running, so you are not billed for any extra seconds.
+We charge for the number of whole minutes your virtual machine is running, so you are not billed for any extra seconds.
 In this example, you would be billed for 6 minutes.

 You can check the status of your virtual machines in the Virtual Machines tab and also in the virtual machine Dashboard.
 If virtual machine status says “Stopped”, you’re still being billed.
 Only “Stopped (Deallocated)” indicates that you’re not being billed.